codex-team/editor.js/docs/events.md

 Events.on(eventName, callback)
 ```

 > Method subscribes callback on event.
-It will be called when CodeX Editor emits this event
+It will be called when Editor.js emits this event

 #### params